nathangong/MazeAlgorithms/README.md

 # Mazes
-This project visualizes a collection of the most well known maze generation and pathfinding algorithms.
+This project visualizes a collection of many well known maze generation and pathfinding algorithms.

 ## Generation Algorithms
 * DFS